-The PES must refer to the relevant experience you have gained over the time required.
-It must be current up to a month prior to submission (though you do not necessarily need to be working in planning when submitting your application12).
+The PES must describe the relevant planning law experience you have gained and cover five of the areas of practice in List A13.
+It must be current up to a month prior to submission (though you do not necessarily need to be working in planning law when submitting your application14).